 Multi-point pulling bridges are used for wide dents, while localized pulling tools address concentrated impact zones.
 Controlled force application reduces overstretching and ensures smoother contour recovery.

-Mechanical advantages include:
+Mechanical advantages of an Ausbeulstation include:

 - Balanced stress redistribution